lukas-pointner-gabriel/portfolio/README.md

   -	Developed low-cost setup of approx. $500 which can be universally applied to any brake system and does not require any distance sensors
   -	Developed software for measuring plate movements based on edge detection and segmentation algorithms with approx. 8 µm accuracy

-### Research Articles in the Field of Machine Learning and Computer Vision
+**Published three Research Articles in the Field of Machine Learning and Computer Vision**
   -	[A methodology for data-driven modeling and prediction of the drag losses of wet clutches](https://doi.org/10.1007/s10010-023-00661-y)
   -	[Using Gaussian process regression for building a data-driven drag loss model of wet clutches](https://doi.org/10.1016/j.triboint.2024.109825)
   -	[A methodology for image-based measurement of plate movement in disengaged wet clutches](https://doi.org/10.1038/s41598-024-58012-y)